 Harness the opportunities of a future where land is used sustainably and in balance with nature

-Land degradation adversely affects the businesses, communities and species that depend on that land.
-It also contributes significantly to climate change.
-The productivity of land is reduced by land degradation.
-And it is the communities that are often already exposed to climate related risks that are made even more vulnerable when the land they depend on is degraded.
-In addition, competition for scarce land resources is projected to increase social instability like conflict and migration (UNCCD, 2017).
+Land degradation adversely affects the businesses, communities, and species that depend on that land.
+It also contributes significantly to climate change and reduces land productivity.
+And it is the communities that are often already exposed to climate-related risks that are made even more vulnerable when the land they depend on is degraded.
+For instance, competition for scarce land resources is projected to increase social instability like conflict and migration (UNCCD, 2017).

 To prevent land degradation and restore land that is already degraded, companies and cities need to take a holistic approach to setting science-based targets for nature.
 Companies’ and cities’ impacts on land come primarily from land transformation – changing from one land use category to another – and land occupation – the continuous use of an area of land for human-led purposes.
 We need to find more sustainable ways of using land so we can produce food, fiber, and fuel, transport it to market, and build infrastructure in a way that does not cause degradation.

 people are affected by land degradation around the world